100 Notable alumni of

 -

-Carl Maria Friedrich Ernst von Weber was a German composer, conductor, virtuoso pianist, guitarist, and critic in the early Romantic period.
+Carl Maria Friedrich Ernst von Weber was a German composer, conductor, virtuoso pianist, guitarist, and critic in the late Classical and early Romantic eras.
 Best known for his operas, he was a crucial figure in the development of German Romantische Oper (German Romantic opera).

 -